All Archives

 One year.
 One image.
 Someone decides what the year meant.
 That decision is the memory.

-Every memory system before this required a living reader.
-Cuneiform broke that dependency.
-Marks pushed into wet clay, fired, and suddenly information could outlast the person who recorded it.
-The first named person in history — Kushim, a barley accountant — exists because clay remembers what minds forget.
+Every system before this required a living reader.
+The keeper dies, the pictographs go silent.
+Cuneiform broke the dependency.
+Marks in wet clay, fired, and suddenly information could outlast the person who made it.

 No. 9